borismus/pointer.js/README.md

     });

 Approach: override addEventListener to intercept `pointer*` events.
-(Alternative: have an explicit `el.emitPointers` call.)
+(Theoretical alternative: have an explicit `el.emitPointers` call.)

-Pointer.js hijacks addEventListener to handle events named 'pointer'.
-This is necessary for performance reasons.
-Otherwise an event needs to be fired for every single DOM element that is an ancestor of the target, which is pretty slow.

-As soon as you start listening for `pointer*` events, both mouse and touch events are hijacked, and should not fire.
+As soon as you start listening for `pointer*` events, both mouse and touch events are hijacked, and do not fire.

 The event payload for a pointer event includes the following important
 features: